caarmen/FRCAndroidWidget/kotlin-lessons-rewriting-app.md

 ```kotlin
 mFrcDatePicker.date = FrenchRevolutionaryCalendarDate(1, 1, 1)
 ```

+In this case, each time you read the property, a new object is created, and when you set it, three objects are updated.

 ## Constants in companion objects: a bit annoying
 Constants, like the `TAG` constant used for logging, or `EXTRA_XYZ` constants for `Intent`s, cannot be defined directly inside the class.
 Instead, they must go inside a `companion object`, as follows: